 Protecting the environment is a principle we firmly stand behind.

-At Crew, we embrace innovative industry-leading technologies to reduce our environmental footprint while remaining focused on generating value for shareholders.
+At Crew, we embrace innovative industry-leading technologies to minimize our environmental footprint while remaining focused on generating value for shareholders.

 We are committed to operating responsibly and safely and will continue to focus on developing emission reduction strategies, reducing freshwater use, minimizing spills and land disturbances, and conducting ongoing monitoring and proactive asset integrity management.